 - (1) Annual Report: A charter school shall submit an annual report to the Board and the local school committee and make available to every parent or guardian of its enrolled students and to every parent or guardian who expresses interest in enrolling in that charter school.
+Each charter school shall make the annual report available on its website.
 A network, as defined by 603 CMR 1.00, may submit a combined annual report provided that information for each school is reported discretely within the annual report to ensure that it complies with M.G.L. c.
 71, § 89; 603 CMR 1.00; and any guidelines issued by the Department.
 The annual report shall be issued no later than August 1 of each year for the preceding school year.
-The annual report shall include the following information: - (a) a financial statement setting forth by appropriate categories the unaudited revenue and expenditures for the year just ended, and a balance sheet setting forth the charter school's assets, liabilities, and fund balances or equities; - (b) a capital plan identifying future planned capital projects and the amounts held in reserve for such projects; - (c) a report on the school's implementation of its recruitment and retention plan for the relevant year; - (d) an updated recruitment and retention plan for the upcoming school year that complies with guidelines issued by the Department; - (e) projections of income and expenses for the upcoming school year; - (f) discussion of progress made toward achievement of the goals of the charter and accountability plan; - (g) evidence that the charter school is developing or has provided models for replication and best practices in education; and - (h) such other information as the Board may require in guidelines.
+The annual report shall include the following information: - (a) a financial statement setting forth by appropriate categories the unaudited revenue and expenditures for the year just ended, and a balance sheet setting forth the charter school's assets, liabilities, and fund balances or equities;